-- 5.5.4 Reasons for abandonment due to illness or injury must be recorded and sanctioned by the TAA to avoid the student being considered assessed. - 5.5.5 The text that will appear on the individual student report for tests which students have abandoned due to illness or injury will read: Your child does not have a result for this test due to illness or injury during the test. - 5.5.6 The text that will appear on the individual student report for Years 7 and 9 presented here is an estimate of the score your child would have received if both tests had been completed.
+- 5.5.4 Reasons for abandonment due to illness or injury must be recorded and sanctioned by the TAA to avoid the student being considered assessed.
+When abandonment due to illness or injury is reported to and sanctioned by the TAA, students who have abandoned the test are not counted as part of the cohort of assessed students. - 5.5.5 The text that will appear on the individual student report for tests which students have abandoned due to illness or injury will read: Your child does not have a result for this test due to illness or injury during the test. - 5.5.6 The text that will appear on the individual student report for Years 7 and 9 presented here is an estimate of the score your child would have received if both tests had been completed.